Summary

 As with starting any wellness private practice, successfully starting a PMHNP private practice can be challenging.
 The key is learning everything you can—from billing and insurance to how to coordinate with your team.

-• In the beginning, make it simple!
-Have your EHR send new clients automated paperless intake forms to request insurance information, consent, and all the legal paperwork.
+Keep early operations simple.
+Have your EHR send them automated paperless intake forms to request insurance information, consent, and all the legal paperwork.

 Come up with a psychiatric nurse practitioner private practice business plan